mstocco/mariostoc.co/content/traininglog/20220116-ironman2022-32weeksout.md

 I (mistakenly) plugged in an extra 5:00 interval into my bike computer and then while I was riding, was surprised when it the unit beeped and said, _"Go one more."_  I pedalled that extra rep.  When I got off the bike and went for a late dinner.

-Mobility was missed as it was a long day at work.
+Mobility was missed; it was getting late.

 <!---->
 ## THURSDAY JAN 20 🌧